Congressional Student Competitions

 Did you know that George Washington is the only President to have been elected unanimously?
 Or that America's first post office, public school, and public garden were all in Boston, Massachusetts?

-Check out the Kids.gov page for more information, links, and fun facts about our government.
-Or try Ben's Guide to the U.S. Government for Kids, which features age-appropriate levels of links and information for grades K-2, 3-5, 6-8, or 9-12.
+Check out Kids.gov for more information, links, and fun facts about our government.
+Or try Ben's Guide to the U.S. Government for Kids, which features age-appropriate educational games.